Florida Atlantic vs. Fairleigh Dickinson Predictions & Picks - NCAA Tournament Second Round

 Florida Atlantic Performance Insights

-- The Owls average 78.4 points per game (31st in college basketball) while giving up 65 per outing (41st in college basketball).
-They have a +471 scoring differential overall and outscore opponents by 13.4 points per game.
+- The Owls are outscoring opponents by 13.4 points per game with a +471 scoring differential overall.
+They put up 78.4 points per game (31st in college basketball) and give up 65 per contest (41st in college basketball).

-- Florida Atlantic is 19th in college basketball at 35.7 rebounds per game.
-That's 5.8 more than the 29.9 its opponents average.
+- Florida Atlantic wins the rebound battle by an average of 5.8 boards.
+It is pulling down 35.7 rebounds per game (19th in college basketball) compared to its opponents' 29.9 per outing.

-- The Owls' 101.3 points per 100 possessions on offense rank 15th in college basketball, and the 84 points they allow per 100 possessions rank 21st in college basketball.
+- The Owls rank 15th in college basketball with 101.3 points scored per 100 possessions, and 21st in college basketball defensively with 84 points conceded per 100 possessions.

-- Florida Atlantic forces 12.1 turnovers per game (162nd in college basketball) while committing 11.2 (112th in college basketball action).
+- Florida Atlantic has committed 11.2 turnovers per game (112th in college basketball action) while forcing 12.1 (161st in college basketball).

+- The Knights' +127 scoring differential (outscoring opponents by 3.5 points per game) is a result of putting up 77.6 points per game (42nd in college basketball) while giving up 74.1 per contest (295th in college basketball).

+- The 31.1 rebounds per game Fairleigh Dickinson accumulates rank 228th in the nation.
+Their opponents pull down 30.3.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.